 Learn more: What is a domain name?

-What’s the ideal length of a domain name?
+What’s the ideal domain name length?

 The benefits of short domain names